GoldenDrakeStudios/golden-drake-linux/README.md

 To compile in an Arch Linux environment, run `build.sh` with root permissions (e.g., `sudo ./build.sh`).
 In other environments, add a `-c` flag to compile in an Arch container via `podman` (e.g., `sudo ./build.sh -c`).

-Once the build is complete, the ISO and a checksum file are located in an `out` directory.
+Once the build is complete, the ISO and its checksum file are located in an `out` directory.

 ## License